ahoef/angular-todo-list-app/README.md

 http://ahoef.co/todo-list/

-This app is built with AngularJS, gulp.js, and Sass.
+This dashboard app is built with AngularJS, Gulp.js, Sass, browser geolocation, and the Weather Underground API.
 It uses the Angular ui-sortable directive to enable drag + drop list reordering, and it also uses the Angular local storage module to persist data in browsers.
 Feel free to create pull requests with bug fixes or new features!

 After cloning this directory, run